Nureni82/Course-Syllabus/BIT115/Syllabi.md

 **Course Delievery**: In-person
 **Learning Materials**: All the learning materials, including exercises and assignments, have been arranged on a lecture basis on Canvas(***cascadia.instructure.com***)
 **Instructor Name**: Nureni Adeyemo
 **How to Contact Me**: Canvas Message is the primary way of reaching me.
 Alternatively, you can contact me using my Cascadia Email address: ***nadeyemo@cascadia.edu***. *I will respond to your messages or emails not later than 48 hours, except weekends and public holidays.*
+**Office Hours**: Tuesday/Thursday (2 -3 pm) – *See the Zoom details on Canvas*

 ## Course Description
 This introductory programming class emphasizes problem solving through exploration of